juansbr7/STAT545-hw01-Bonilla-Juan/HW3.md

     ## filter(): dplyr, stats
     ## lag():    dplyr, stats

+### Welcome to HW\#3.

--   Get the maximum and minimum of GDP per capita for all continents.
+-   Instruction: Get the maximum and minimum of GDP per capita for all continents.

-###### In the table, we can see the MEAN, MAX and MIN gdps per capita in all the continents.
+##### In the table, we can see the MEAN, MAX and MIN gdps per capita in all the continents.

 ``` r
 gdps<- gapminder %>%